seannnnnn-n/arduino_tower/README.md

 # arduino_tower

-This repositorie just a backup of my arduino development
+This repositorie just a backup of my Arduino development